badlogic/heissepreise/README.md

 Subsequent starts will fetch the data asynchronously, so you can start working immediately.

 ## Docker
 The project has a somewhat peculiar Docker Compose setup tailored to my infrastructure.
 All compose config files are in `docker/` including a simple Bash script to start and interact with the containers.
-This is the setup I use for both deployment
+This is the setup I use for both development and deployment.

 For development, run `docker/control.sh startdev`.
 You can connect to both the NodeJS server and the client for debugging in Visual Studio code via the `client-server` launch configuration (found in `.vscode/launch.json`).